EndToEndLabCR/documentation-docs-markdown/README.md

 # documentation

 A centralized repository for relevant documentation, guides, and best practices.
-This project serves as a knowledge base for tools and technologies I frequently use, including GitHub, Python, React, Docker, Postman, and more.
+This project serves as a knowledge base for tools and technologies we frequently use, including GitHub, Python, React, Docker, Postman, and more.

 ## 📑 Table of Contents